-Unum America cedes blocks of business, including the long-term care block, to Fairwind Insurance Company (Fairwind), which is an affiliated captive reinsurance subsidiary domiciled in the United States.
+Unum America cedes blocks of business to Fairwind Insurance Company (Fairwind), which is an affiliated captive reinsurance subsidiary domiciled in the United States.
 The ability of Fairwind to pay dividends to Unum Group will depend on its satisfaction of applicable regulatory requirements and on the performance of the business reinsured by Fairwind.
-Fairwind did not pay dividends in 2022 nor do we anticipate that Fairwind will pay dividends in 2023.
-During 2022, Unum Group made \$515.1 million in capital contributions to Fairwind.
+Fairwind did not pay dividends in 2021 nor do we anticipate that Fairwind will pay dividends in 2022.
+Unum Group made \$285.0 million in capital contributions to Fairwind during 2021 in order to ensure Fairwind has an appropriate level of capital supporting the business assumed from Unum America, including establishing the premium deficiency reserve resulting from the agreement between Unum America and the Maine Bureau of Insurance (MBOI).